amir-h-fallahi/xpath-injection/README.md

 # XPath injection sample written in PHP
-This sample is created to show XPath injection vulnerability, exploit and patch it.
+This sample is created to show XPath Injection vulnerability, exploit and patch it.

 ## Base XPath Query
 ```sql